 Dr. Tanya Brown

-Tanya leads a team of graduate students and researchers seeking to identify principal routes of exposure to priority contaminants and to understand how environmental changes and anthropogenic stressors are impacting valued ecosystem components such as, killer whales, beluga whales, ringed seals, Arctic char and Chinook salmon.
+Tanya leads a team of graduate students and researchers seeking to identify principal routes of exposure to priority contaminants and to understand how environmental changes and anthropogenic stressors are impacting valued ecosystem components, such as killer whales, beluga whales, ringed seals, Arctic char and Pacific salmonids.

 Her research uses habitat use modelling, dietary tracers, and ‘omics technologies to identify the principal routes of exposure for these contaminants and to assess the health of fish, seabirds and marine mammals.
-Through our research we aim to help improve the marine environment and recover at-risk species.
+Through her labs research she aims to help improve the marine environment and recover at-risk species.